 Tally can help you to organize, track, and pay off your debt.
 If the debt is high interest, like credit card debt, you may be able to get a lower interest rate loan through your bank or a service like Lending Club.

-The money situation is clearly the emergency but it’s not the only thing that needs attention and fixing.
+The money situation is clearly an emergency but it’s not the only thing that needs attention and fixing.
 You could do traditional couples counseling but it may be more helpful to get financial therapy or speak with a financial advisor.

 The most important thing you can do to make sure this situation isn’t repeated is to communicate about money.
 Just like Chicago voters used to be encouraged to vote early and often, that’s how you have to approach communicating about money.

 LMM encourages people not to obsessively check accounts and endlessly discuss money but in this case, those are the things you must do.
 In the early stages of recovering from this, you should schedule a weekly meeting between the two of you and discuss your financial goals.